 If you are denied boarding or your baggage is lost or damaged, you may be entitled to certain standards of treatment and compensation under the Air Passenger Protection Regulations.
 For more information about your passenger rights please contact your air carrier or visit the Canadian Transportation Agency’s website.

 Si l’embarquement vous est refusé ou si vos bagages sont perdus ou endommagés, vous pourriez avoir droit au titre du Règlement sur la protection des passagers aériens, à certains avantages au titre des normes de traitement applicables et à une indemnité.
 Pour de plus amples renseignements sur vos droits, veuillez communiquer avec votre transporteur aérien ou visiter le site Web de l’Office des transports du Canada.

-This notice summarizes the laws which govern Airlines in the EU in conformity with EU law and the Convention of Montreal.
+This notice summarizes the laws which govern airlines in conformity with the Montreal Convention and European Union Law.

 COMPENSATION FOR DEATH OR BODILY INJURY

 There are no financial limitations on liability in the case of bodily injury or the death of a passenger.
 The Airline cannot contest compensation for damages up to 128,821 SDR (the approximate equivalent in local currency).
 If the amount is higher, the Airline can contest a request for compensation only if it can prove that it was not responsible for the damage caused.

 Should a passenger die or suffer bodily injury, the Airline must, within 15 days of the identification of the person having the right to the compensation, make an advance payment for this person to be able to meet his/her immediate financial needs.
 In the case of death, the advance cannot be less than 16,000 SDR (the approximate equivalent in local currency).